Project Overview

 PHASE 1

-• The research data provide the basis for teacher recruitment and promotional strategies and help the province develop promotional materials with other local and national organizations that address current needs.
+• The research data provides the basis for teacher recruitment and promotional strategies and helps the province develop promotional materials with other local and national organizations that address current needs.

 • A minimum of 300 French teachers are registered in the database.